Excerpt from Chapter One

 Who said this?
 That the only way to know when you’re done with a book is to have two projects going simultaneously.
 Then one day when you realize you’ve been putting all your energy into the newer project, that’s when you’ll know you’re done with the old one.

-I was getting closer to finishing Desire, and so I decided to move on.
-I put away that draft to see if it could survive time and distance, and I began preparing a new book.
+I was getting closer to finishing Desire, and so I put away that draft to see if it could survive time and distance, and I began preparing a new book.

 I already had the title: Fit Into Me.

-As I had done for my first two books, I developed a word bank to help me start generating new pages.
+As I had done for my first two books, I began to develop a word bank.
+This time from Anne Carson’s translation of Sappho, If Not, Winter.

-I transcribed all the nouns and verbs from Anne Carson’s translation of Sappho’s poems.
-I printed them, cut them up like refrigerator poetry magnets, put them in a giant Ziploc bag, and shook, sifted, swirled, mixing and separating as best I could.
-Then I pulled them out one at a time to transcribe lists of ten in a notebook.
+I transcribed all the nouns and verbs, printed them, cut them up like refrigerator poetry magnets, put them in a giant Ziploc bag, and shook, sifted, swirled, mixing and separating as best I could.
+Then I pulled them out one at a time to transcribe lists of ten into a notebook.

 The first word I pulled was DRIPPING.